 Under “Endocrine Disruptors” above, choose one of the ingredients, find a product you currently own that contains it and swap it.

-And finally, if you have your own blog or website and you, too, are passionate about skin health, endocrine disruptors, and safer skincare ingredients in general and would like to host your own Beautycounter Virtual Party, reach out (of course there is free product in it for you!)
+If you have your own blog or website and you, too, are passionate about skin health, endocrine disruptors, and safer skincare ingredients in general and would like to host your own Beautycounter Virtual Party, reach out (of course there is free product in it for you!)

 Again, this is about sharing information without fear-mongering, and most of all…..having fun!